chains-project/bacardi/results/results_baseline_api_diff_cot/o3-mini-2025-01-31/4a3efad6e00824e5814b9c8f571c9c98aad40281/patches/patch1/responses/Signer.java_response.txt

         } else {
             signatureParameters.setSignatureLevel(SignatureLevel.PAdES_BASELINE_B);
         }

-        // Removed setPermission call since CertificationPermission has been removed in the updated dependency.
-        // signatureParameters.setPermission(CertificationPermission.MINIMAL_CHANGES_PERMITTED);
+        // Removed the removed CertificationPermission because it is not part of the new API.

         // Create common certificate verifier
         CommonCertificateVerifier commonCertificateVerifier = new CommonCertificateVerifier();
         // Create PAdESService for signature